WilsonLakra/SQL-Project---Netflix-Movies-Data-Analysis---P3/README.md

 ## Author - Wilson Lakra

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!
+If you have any questions, feedback, or would like to connect, feel free to get in touch!

 ### Stay Updated and Join the Community